rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 The top level *Cargo.lock* now reflects the fact that `add-one` depends on `rand`.
-However, even though `rand` is used somewhere in the workspace, we can't use it in other crates in the workspace unless we add `rand` to their *Cargo.toml* as well.
-If we add `extern crate rand;` to *src/main.rs* for the top level `adder` crate, for example, we'll get an error:
+However, even though `rand` is used somewhere in the workspace, we can’t use it in other crates in the workspace unless we add `rand` to their *Cargo.toml* as well.
+If we add `extern crate rand;` to *src/main.rs* for the top level `adder` crate, for example, we’ll get an error:

 ```text
 $ cargo build